We got it.

 The Expertise Gap in HVAC Marketing

-Many commercial HVAC websites talk about installation and repair.
+What I typically see on commercial HVAC websites is content about installation and repair.
 They list equipment brands they service.
 They mention residential and commercial capabilities.
 They show trucks and technicians.

 None of this content addresses the facility manager evaluating maintenance contract options.